vedran-kolka-syntio/risingwave-docs/docs/intro.md

 title: What is RisingWave?
 slug: /intro
 sidebar_position: 1
+keywords: [streaming database, risingwave, introduction]
 ---

-RisingWave is an open-source cloud-native streaming database that uses SQL as the interface to manage and query data.
+RisingWave is a distributed SQL database for stream processing.
 It is designed to reduce the complexity and cost of building real-time applications.
-RisingWave consumes streaming data, performs incremental computations when new data come in, and updates results dynamically.
+RisingWave consumes streaming data, performs incremental computations when new data comes in, and updates results dynamically.
 As a database system, RisingWave maintains results in its own storage so that users can access data efficiently.
-You can sink data from RisingWave to an external stream for storage or additional processing.

 RisingWave accepts data from sources like Apache Kafka, Apache Pulsar, Amazon Kinesis, Redpanda, and materialized CDC sources.

-It supports outputting data to Kafka streams.
+Data in RisingWave can be output to external targets such as message brokers, data warehouses, and data lakes for storage or additional processing.

 <rollButton text="&nbsp;&nbsp;Get Started" doc="get-started" block />
 <br/>